Floydlang/floyd/docs/floyd_speak.md

 # FLOYD SPEAK

-Floyd Speak is the programming langage part of Floyd.
+Floyd Speak is the programming language part of Floyd.
 It's an alternative to Java or Javascript or C++.
 Using Floyd Speak you write functions and data structures.

 ![](floyd_speak_cheat_sheet.png)

 # TYPES

 These are the primitive data types built into the language itself.
-The goals is that all the basics you need are already there in the language.
-This makes it easy to start making useful programs, you don't need to chose or build the basics.
-It allows composability since all libraries can rely on these types and communicate bewteen themselves using them.
+The goal is that all the basics you need are already there in the language.
+This makes it easy to start making useful programs, you don't need to choose or build the basics.
+It allows composability since all libraries can rely on these types and communicate between themselves using them.
 Reduces need for custom types and glue code.

 |Type		  	| Use
 |---				|---